 Use of the DDU-100 AED

-This paragraph describes how the DDU-100 AED is used.
-The DDU-100 AED was designed to be simple to use, allowing the operator to concentrate on the patient.
-It has only two control buttons and four light-emitting diodes (LEDs) as indicators.
-The voice messages are concise and easily understandable and guide the operator in the use of the unit.
-The following sections describe in detail how to use the DDU-100 AED.
+This paragraph describes how to use the AED DDU-100.
+The AED DDU-100 was designed for ease of use, allowing the operator to focus on the patient.
+It has just two control buttons and four light-emitting diodes (LEDs) as indicators.
+Voice prompts are concise and easy to understand and guide the operator in using the unit.
+The following sections describe in detail how to use the AED DDU-100.
 The basic steps for use are:

 • Turn the DDU-100 AED on by pressing the ON / OFF button.

 • Connect the patches to the AED if they are not already.

 • Place the patches on the patient (follow the instructions on the package of the patches).